Kreplach: Name

-The Yiddish word קרעפלעך kreplekh or קרעפּלאַך kreplakh (properly transliterated as qreplekh and qreplakh) is the plural of krepl, a diminutive of krap, which comes from Yiddish's ancestor language Middle High German, where krappe, krapfe meant "a piece of pastry".
+The Yiddish word קרעפלעך kreplekh or קרעפּלאַך kreplakh is the plural of krepl, a diminutive of krap, which comes from Yiddish's ancestor language Middle High German, where krappe, krapfe meant "a piece of pastry".

 From the same source come the German Krapfen ("deep-fried pastry") and its East Central German dialectal variant Kräppel, as well the Silesian Krepel ("doughnut").

 By folk etymology, the name has been sometimes explained as standing for the initials of three Jewish holidays which are not real holidays; therefore the meat is covered in dough: K for (Eve of Yom) Kippur, R for (Hoshaana) Rabbah, and P for Purim, which together form the word KReP.
 However, this hypothesis ignores that Kippur is spelled with a כִּ (kaf) and kreplach with a ק (qof).

 Shape

 Some cooks use a square of dough that is filled and folded into triangles.
 Others use rounds of dough resulting in a crescent shape, or two squares of dough.